algokittens/algoNFTs/batch_update_arc69/README.md

 ## 2) Open "run_script.py"

 Using Spyder (or your favourite IDE) open "run_script.py".
-All changes should be made within this script rather than update_meta_arc69 unless you need to add some additional specifications
+All changes should be made within this script rather than update_meta_arc69.py unless you need to add some additional specifications.

 ## 2) Edit "run_script.py"